kvnptl/practice_git/README.md

 git checkout -b <branch-name>
 ```

-106. Add some changes to some file and save them
+106. Add some changes to some files and save them

 107. Check the status of the repository using the following command: